alenpuzic/alenpuzic.github.io/_drafts/2015-02-20-hosting-a-static-s3-site-with-ssl.md

   * Cookie Logging: _Off_
   * Custom SSL Client Support: _Only Clients that Support Server Name Indication (SNI)_

-Allow roughly 15 minutes for the changes to propagate through the CloudFront.
+Allow roughly 15 minutes for the changes to propagate through CloudFront edge locations.

+This step just congfired logs.example.com S3 bucket to serve as storage for site access logs.
+Roughly every hour CloudFront will save access logs into the given bucket.
+This is a great scalable way of keeping a backup of all your access logs and I highly recommend it.

 ### Point Route53 to CloudFront